indjev99/Despirala-Engine/README.md

 # Despirala-Solver

- Finds the optimal strategy for the dice game Despirala
+Finds the optimal strategy for the dice game Despirala.